 When you should think about passive heating

 Passive heating principles can influence every aspect of the design of your home.
 Ideally, you'll start thinking about it before you've bought a property or started planning your home or renovation.
 Passive heating should be considered alongside passive cooling and ventilation.

 In your existing home

-Once you've got the sun's warmth into your home, you need to keep it there for as long as possible.
+Once you've got the sun's warmth into your home, you need to keep it in there for as long as possible.
 Heat escapes by passing through the ceiling, walls, floor and windows.
-To keep warmth in, you'll need to block off its escape routes: insulate, take steps to reduce heat loss through windows (with sealing, double glazing and thermal-lined curtains) and block off draughts.
+To keep warmth in, you'll need to block off its escape routes: insulate, take steps to reduce heat loss through windows (with sealing, double glazing and lined curtains) and block off draughts.

 Insulation in your home is essential for effective passive heating.
 It: